 If you're applying for Supplemental Security Income (SSI), Social Security will also ask the following:

 You should also have the contact information available for all past employment supervisors, including business addresses and phone numbers.
-In addition, you should figure out the approximate start and end dates for each job that you worked in the last 15 years.
+In addition, you should figure out the approximate start and end dates for each job that you worked in the last five years.
 It helps to write all of this down so you have it right in front of you during the interview.

 (For more information on these requirements, please see our articles about the non-medical eligibility requirements for SSDI and non-medical eligibility requirements for SSI.)